 The University of Tennessee encourages students to be intentional about their leadership, academic, and professional development during their time on campus.
 CliftonStrengths helps students identify their talents, develop those talents into strengths, and apply their strengths in experiences that will help them be successful.

-All incoming undergraduate students since fall 2020 are able to take the CliftonStrengths talent assessment at no cost via:
+All students are able to take the CliftonStrengths talent assessment at no cost via:

 - through an academic coach in the Academic Success Center

-- a career coach in the Center for Career Development & Academic Exploration
+- a career course through the Center for Career Development & Academic Exploration

 - through a leadership coach in the Jones Center for Leadership and Service

 Maximize the experience, effectiveness, and efficiency of your student organization’s executive board, leadership team, and general membership through CliftonStrengths.
 The campus-wide CliftonStrengths Facilitation Team can present on a number of topics that best fit the needs of your organization.
 Learn more here.
 There is no cost for facilitation.